 John L. Cook has served as a director of the Company since 2013.
-Mr. Cook has served since 1982 as coowner and operator of Cook Brothers Painting, Inc., a company that provides painting services for contractors and builders of residential and commercial properties.
+Mr. Cook has served since 1982 as co-owner and operator of Cook Brothers Painting, Inc., a company that provides painting services for contractors and builders of residential and commercial properties.
 Mr. Cook attended the University of Utah.
 As a director Mr. Cook advises the Board concerning the Company's investments in commercial and residential real estate projects.
 Moreover, Mr. Cook's extensive background in construction and building is important as the Company continues to acquire new real estate holdings and develop its current portfolio of undeveloped land.
 Mr. Cook's years of experience in the construction industry and with construction projects led the Board of Directors to conclude that he should continue to serve as a director of the Company.

 Jason G. Overbaugh has served as a director of the Company since 2013.
-Mr. Overbaugh has also served as a Vice President and the Assistant Secretary of the Company from 2002 to 2013.
-Mr. Overbaugh has additionally served as Vice President and National Marketing Director of Security National Life Insurance Company since 2006.
+Mr. Overbaugh has also served as a Vice President and National Marketing Director of Security National Life Insurance Company since 2006.
 From 2003 to 2006, he served as a Vice President of Security National Life Insurance Company with responsibilities as an investment manager over construction lending and commercial real estate investments.
 From 2000 to 2003, Mr. Overbaugh served as a Vice President of Memorial Estates, Inc., with responsibilities over operations and sales.
 Mr. Overbaugh has served since 2007 as a director of the LOMA Life Insurance Council, a trade association of life insurance companies.
 He is also a member of the NFDA Trade Association.
 Mr. Overbaugh received a B.S. degree in Finance from the University of Utah.
 Mr. Overbaugh's expertise in insurance and marketing, and his 25 years of experience with the Company in its insurance, real estate, and mortuary and cemetery operations led the Board of Directors to conclude that he should continue to serve as a director of the Company.